theolivenbaum/resin/README.md

 ####Google scale

 Service-orient the different parts of Resin and make query parsing, calculating of execution plans, scanning, scoring and resolving of documents each a service of its own.
 Distribute those services across a machine park, grouped by function.
 Have redundance and scalability within each group.
 Here is where .Net and Resin will show its real strengths.
+Service-orientation with [Nancy](https://github.com/NancyFx/Nancy), messaging with [protobuf-net](https://github.com/mgravell/protobuf-net), GC provided by Microsoft. ;)

 To the [top&#10548;](#top)